facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 "translation_origin"
   - string
   - Specifies scene instance default for translation origin.
 Values are case-insensitive.
-Supports "asset_local", where the origin is defined in the individual asset's local frame, "com", where the asset's com is the origin for transformations, or "unknown" if the value is unknown.
+Supports "asset_local", where the origin is defined in the individual asset's local frame, "com", where the asset's center of mass is the origin for transformations, or "unknown" if the value is unknown.
 This value can be overridden for the stage and any object instances in the scene.

 "default_lighting"
   - string